JacksonAllan/CC/api_reference.md

     - Set pointer-iterators (including r_end and end) may be invalidated by any API calls that cause memory reallocation.

-  Destructor, comparison, and hash functions and custom max load factors:
+### Destructor, comparison, and hash functions and custom max load factors

     This part of the API allows the user to define custom destructor, comparison, and hash functions and max load factors for a type.